Motcombe

 Providing Clean Energy for Dorset

-Enviromena is preparing to submit a planning application to Dorset Council for a solar farm located on land near Motcombe Road, Motcombe, Shaftesbury, SP7 9LD.
+Enviromena has submitted a planning application to Dorset Council for a solar farm located on land near Motcombe Road, Motcombe, Shaftesbury, SP7 9LD.

 The proposed solar farm will have a capacity of 12MW.
 The solar farm will create enough clean, renewable energy to power approximately 6,384 homes per annum.
 The solar farm would avoid 3,570 tonnes of CO2 annually compared to other non-renewable forms of energy generation, which is the equivalent of taking 4,746 cars off the road each year.